-Turning 50 can be “a natural review point” for your life insurance needs, says Scott Witt, a fee-only insurance adviser and actuary in New Berlin, Wisconsin.
+Turning 50 can be “a natural review point” for your life insurance needs, says Scott Witt, an insurance adviser and actuary in New Berlin, Wisconsin.
 “Prior to that age, you may have been worried about passing away prematurely without providing sufficiently for your spouse or getting your kids through college.”

 Best life insurance companies for people over 50